schmich/hearthstone-card-images/README.md

 ## Notes

-- The image URL is a GitHub asset URL and should not be used as a CDN
+- The image URL is a GitHub asset URL and *must not* be used as a CDN
 - You should download, cache, and serve images yourself
 - Released cards are under the [`rel`](rel) folder; prerelease cards are under the [`pre`](pre) folder
 - For prerelease cards, their name serves as their card ID until they are released